$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 3. Certified translation by Traductor Oficial.

-A common error: submitting a photocopy of the Registro Civil rather than an original or certified copy.
-IRCC requires documents that are certified as true copies by the issuing authority.
+A common error: submitting an unverified photocopy of the Registro Civil when the checklist calls for an original or certified copy.
+Use the format specified by IRCC for your application.

 Free Download